All Products

 Destination

 If you have created an AnalyticDB for MySQL data source, select it from the drop-down list.
-Otherwise, click New Data Source in the drop-down list to create one in the dialog box on the right side.
+If not, click New Data Source in the drop-down list and create one in the dialog box that appears on the right.
 For more information, see Create an ADB data source.

 4. Click Next.
-On the Select Synchronization Type page, specify the synchronization type for the current data synchronization project.
+On the Select Synchronization Type page, specify the synchronization types for the current data synchronization task.

 5. Click Next.
-On the Select Synchronization Objects page, select the objects to be synchronized in the current data synchronization project.
+On the Select Synchronization Objects page, select the objects to be synchronized in the current data synchronization task.

 You can select Specify Objects or Match Rules to specify the synchronization objects.